jamesengleback/thesis/write-up/markdown/docs/docs/overview.md

 ## Resources Available
 Candidate solutions were devised within the constraints of the resources available.
-The resources included a that necesseray to perform a high throughput screen of P450 ligand binding and the compute necesseray to build a large neural model of sequence-substrate specificty, and to run rounds of virtual directed evolution.
+The resources included that necesseray to perform a high throughput screen of P450 ligand binding and the compute necesseray to build a large neural model of sequence-substrate specificty, and to run rounds of virtual directed evolution.

 ### Screening Equipment
 Screening equipment available included: